Industrial Disease Compensation Claims

 Why Watermans?

 Watermans make legal services look and feel easy so people can move forward in life.
-Watermans are one of the leading personal injury firms in Scotland.
-We act only for people who have been injured in an accident, and never for the at-fault party, nor insurance companies who defend these cases.
+Watermans are your modern personal injury law firm in Scotland.

-We represent thousands of clients throughout Scotland each year, securing millions of pounds in compensation for our clients.
-We work on a no win a fee basis, which means that if your claim is unsuccessful, you won’t end up out of pocket.
+Our industrial disease claims solicitors represent thousands of clients throughout Scotland each year, securing millions of pounds in compensation for our clients.
+We operate as no-win, no-fee solicitors in Scotland, which means that if your industrial disease claim is unsuccessful, you won’t end up out of pocket.

 The figures quoted are a rough guide to show you the amount you could receive as compensation for your injury.
 Our solicitors will advise you in more detail about your specific claim.